Tabular Data Generation Models: An In-Depth Survey and Performance Benchmarks with Extensive Tuning: Typology of Models for Tabular Data Generation

-Among the neural approaches for tabular data generation, we make a distinction between the ``\textit{push-forward}'' models which directly map noise into data, and the iterative models which require a decoding phase.
-We also consider a few non-neural approaches as baselines.
+The following neural and non-neural approaches have been proposed for tabular data generation.
+Among the neural approaches, we make a distinction between the ``\textit{push-forward}'' models which directly map noise into data, and the iterative models which require a decoding phase.